 CGRN Investors Have Opportunity to Lead Capstone Green Energy Corporation Securities Fraud Lawsuit

-BENSALEM, Pa., Nov.
-7, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Capstone Green Energy Corporation ("Capstone" or the "Company") (NASDAQ: CGRN; OTC: CGRNQ).
+LOS ANGELES, Nov.
+13, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Capstone Green Energy Corporation ("Capstone" or the "Company") (NASDAQ: CGRN; OTC: CGRNQ).

 Class Period: June 14, 2021 – September 22, 2023